-

 - share certificates.

-You also need to provide evidence of any non-cash assets, eg insurance certificates.
+You also need to provide evidence of any non-cash assets, for example insurance certificates.

 If you're 20 or under and have recently left high school or tertiary education, you need to provide your leaving certificate.

-If you're applying for a Funeral Grant, you need to provide the death certificate of the person who's died.
+If you're applying for a Funeral Grant, you need to provide the death certificate of the person who has died.